 Let’s have a look at how I worked out the main topics for my blog posts.

-I have a program called ‘From Idea to Open for Business’ where I take people through the 7 steps to creating a business online serving people with your knowledge and expertise.
-The topics covered in the 7 steps are my content areas or overarching blog topic ideas.
+I have a program called ‘From Idea to Open for Business’ where I take you through the 7 steps of creating a business online, serving people with your knowledge and expertise.

 The 7 steps are Gaining Clarity, Branding, Website, List Building, Content Creation, Packaging Your Knowledge and Marketing.

 I also talk about mindset and having a full time job while running a business.
 I don’t talk about all the topics in an equal amount.
-But that is what forms the basis for all of my content – the main content areas.
+But that is what forms the basis for all of my content.

-Once we have the main idea then we want to go a little deeper:
+Once we have the main ideas then we want to go a little deeper.

-Let's have a look at the marketing topic.
+Let's have a look at the marketing topic from my list.